~ A Primer ~

 If the underground repository is sealed, radioactive decay heat can no longer be removed; so it will be absorbed by the surrounding rock.
 The rock formation in which the fuel is stored will increase in temperature, reach a peak, and then gradually return back to its original ambient temperature.
-This so-called "thermal pulse" could create new cracks in the repository, accelerating the leakage of radioactive materials.
+Concerns have been expressed that this so-called "thermal pulse" could create new cracks in the repository rock, accelerating the leakage of radioactive materials.

 Atomic Energy of Canada Limited predicts that the thermal pulse from burying spent CANDU fuel in the Canadian Shield will last 50,000 years.
 The pyramids of Egypt are 5,000 years old.